yuxuibbs/364W18midterm/README.md

-# Use user input to get NFL arrests info using the NFL Arrests API
+# Use user input to get NFL arrests info using the NFL Arrests API for Winter 2018 SI364 midterm

 ## Code Requirements
 - [x] **Ensure that the `SI364midterm.py` file has all the setup (`app.config` values, import statements, code to run the app if that file is run, etc) necessary to run the Flask application, and the application runs correctly on `http://localhost:5000` (and the other routes you set up)**